vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

 **POST Method**

 <!--A brief explanation of the POST method and how it is used with an example below-->
 The POST method is one of the most important methods in Https.
 Any school can  use the POST method  to send some data to the server, especially when they want to update the file.
-Below is an example of  how the POST method is used to send  data to the server, which will be processed and a response will be returned: m
+Below is an example of  how the POST method is used to send  data to the server, which will be processed and a response will be returned.

 POST http://edu.dblin.south/SecondarySchoolLocations

 ####request url